ENCOUNTER

 Flirting with Universalism

-Resolving the Problem of an Eternal Hell
+Resolving the Problem of an Eternal Hell, 2nd edition

 “Many Christians and non-Christians consider the doctrinal problem of an eternal hell, in the traditional understanding of the terms, as the greatest problem for Christianity.
 Philosopher Michael Tooley says Christianity (with this teaching) is ‘too horrible to be true.’
 To speak of God’s love for humanity as unimaginably great and then to speak of God damning those who reject God with pain that is so horrible that it would only befit an omnipotent, psychopathic torturer who infinitely hates one’s victims, is simply self-contradictory.
 It appears to many to be just a crude ploy thought up by heartless theologians and dogmatists.
 They’re Jekyll and Hydes who first try to attract unbelievers by appealing to God’s love and compassion but then they change into raging monsters seeking to frighten the unresponsive to convert.”